joinbeam/beam/packages/@ui/README.md

 # `@ui`

-This is our shared components that get used in the @landing package.
+These are shared components that are used in the `@landing` package.